 Ride sunny Palm Springs, bohemian home of the Rat Pack, mid-century modern architecture and glamour.
 Stay in the heart of the Coachella Valley - in one hotel the entire time, so you can relax completely instead of re-packing.
 Bicycle trendy Palm Springs.
-Ride Joshua Tree National Park's kingdom of golden rock outcroppings and desert flowers.
+Ride Joshua Tree National Park's kingdom of golden rock outcroppings.
 Warm up your cycling legs.
 Shop and explore, lounge by the pool under a palm tree - or treat yourself to a massage.
 Beat the early-spring and winter blahs in Palm Desert, where the sun shines 354 days every year!

 National Parks on This Tour: Joshua Tree National Park